Koenkk/zigbee2mqtt.io/docs/devices/MCCGQ12LM.md

 ### Pairing
 Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
-After this the device will automatically join.
-If this doesn't work, try with a single short button press.
+After this the device will automatically join, but the interview process may not finish.
+If that happens, keep doing short presses to the reset button to keep the light flashing, until the interview process finishes successfully.

 ### Recommendation
 If the contact is being made via a horizontal slide (e.g. the sensor is placed at the top of a sliding door), the sensor may provide three or more messages with conflicting states.
 To get around this issue, consider using the `debounce` option in your device specific configuration.